spideystreet/epsi-scala-projet2/notes.md

 Together, they give us confidence that our model isn't just getting lucky on one metric, but is genuinely performing well across different ways of measuring success.

+### Cross-Validation: The Secret to Reliable Model Selection

+Now, here's where things get really interesting - **cross-validation**.
+This is the technique that makes our hyperparameter tuning so reliable, and it's worth understanding because it's what separates amateur machine learning from professional-grade work.

+**The Problem We're Solving**: Imagine you're trying to choose the best parameters for your model.
+You could just train on your training data and test on your test data, right?
+But here's the catch - what if your test data happens to be "easy" or "hard" in some unexpected way?
+You might pick parameters that work great on that specific test set but fail miserably on new, unseen data.

+**Enter Cross-Validation**: Think of cross-validation like getting multiple second opinions from different doctors.
+Instead of relying on just one train/test split, we create multiple different splits and see how our model performs across all of them.

+**How 3-Fold Cross-Validation Works**:
+1. **Split your training data into 3 equal parts** (we call these "folds")
+2. **Train on 2 parts, test on the 3rd part** - that's round 1
+3. **Train on 2 different parts, test on the remaining part** - that's round 2
+4. **Train on the last 2 parts, test on the final part** - that's round 3
+5. **Average the results** from all 3 rounds

+**Why This is Brilliant**: Every single data point gets to be in the "test set" exactly once, and gets to be in the "training set" twice.
+So we get a much more robust estimate of how good our parameters really are.

+**In Our Project**: When we test those 72 parameter combinations, each combination actually gets tested 3 times with different train/test splits.
+The CrossValidator then picks the combination that performs best on average across all 3 folds.
+That's why we can be confident our champion model (83.74% AUC Logistic Regression) is genuinely good, not just lucky!

+**The Trade-off**: Yes, it takes 3 times longer (that's part of why our code runs for 10+ minutes), but the reliability we gain is absolutely worth it.
+This is exactly the kind of rigorous methodology that distinguishes academic and professional machine learning projects.

 ## Phase 1: Project Setup ✅
 - ✅ Created standard Scala project structure: `src/main/scala/com/example/`
 - ✅ Built `build.sbt` with Scala 2.12.15 and Spark 3.3.0 dependencies